 Apart from patients, Aggarwal noted, doctors who also wanted to travel to India for training must ensure they seek such services in hospitals that had specialists for such purposes.

 He said,“ Forex is a big issue right now for patients who need to travel abroad for treatment.
 Many patients who are sick can’t travel.
 We understand the situation.
 That is why those who get these funds must get the best treatment at the most affordable price.

 “Going through the right channel will ensure that you spend less in India. ”

-Also speaking at the event, the Chief Operating Officer, OTIUM’R’US , Ifedayo Andrew-Ogunbayo, said many advanced treatments in areas of organ failure, cancer were not offered in Nigeria; hence the reason why patients sometimes travelled abroad for surgery.
+Also speaking at the event, the Chief Operating Officer, OTIUM’R’US, Ifedayo Andrew-Ogunbayo, said many advanced treatments in areas of organ failure, cancer was not offered in Nigeria; hence the reason why patients sometimes traveled abroad for surgery.

-Ogunbayo said the organisation was committed to ensuring that Nigerians were not exploited by unskilled persons abroad.
+Ogunbayo said the organization was committed to ensuring that Nigerians were not exploited by unskilled persons abroad.